ricodude/epidemic/docs/backlog.md

 # Backlog
 - Scale size of fonts for multiple plots
-- Stack plots sideways for more than 5
 - Make simulations more efficient
 - Remove the ticks from the region plot
 - Add hub simulation